3UU/wordpress-shariff-wrapper/trunk/readme.txt

 = Q: What happened to the Twitter share counts and what is OpenShareCount? =
 A: Please read: https://www.jplambeck.de/twitter-saveoursharecounts/

+= Q: The buttons are not correctly beeing shown on my custom theme! =
+A: Please make sure that wp_footer(); has been added to your theme.
+For more information please visit: https://codex.wordpress.org/Function_Reference/wp_footer

 = EXPERIMENTAL FEATURES =